Severe Combined Immunodeficiency (SCID) in Children

 Symptoms of SCID usually start within the first year of a child’s life.
 The following are the most common symptoms of SCID.
 But symptoms can occur a bit differently in each child.

 Usually the child will have many serious infections, life-threatening infections, or both.
 The infections are not easily treated.
-And medicines to treat the infections do not work well.
+And medicines to treat the infections don't work well.
 Common infections include:

 - Repeated ear infections